 - Form 1065 for Partnerships and S-Corporations.

-- Form 7004 that allows an extension period of six months to S-Corporations and to Partnerships.
+- Form 7004 that allows an extended period of six months to S-Corporations and to Partnerships.

 - From 1040ES first estimated tax payment for the year.